BERADQ/ioevent/README.md

 // outher side: without state or ret
 #[subscriber]
 async fn print_b(e: EventB) {
-    println!("{:?}", e);
+    // by default, the host does not receive events sent by itself println!("{:?}", e);
 }
 // custom event query